TerbiumOS/TFS/README.md

 ```js
 const { fs } = await tfs.init()
 ```

+If your working in a non asyncronous workspace or a service worker, you can use `tfs.initSw()` to initialize the TFS object on window (or in service worker contexts, self) automatically:

 Or if you do not wish to use one of the following methods to initialize TFS, you can also use the constructor as normal;